 The high growth expectations are reflected in the initiatives taken at the regional level.
-The provinces of Noord-Brabant, Overijssel and Gelderland collaborate in order to build on their strength in the field of integrated photonics aiming for thousands of new jobs in the future.
+Several provinces collaborate in order to build on their strength in the field of integrated photonics aiming for thousands of new jobs in the future, see CITC and PITC.
 The leverage photonics offers to the manufacturing industry and end markets is considerable.
-The EU Report Leverage of Photonics concludes that around 10% of the European economy depends on photonics for its competitiveness, both in terms of markets and jobs.